Getting started guide (Plus plan) with the new Litmus platform

 There are a few ways to share your email in this new user experience.
-To share the entire email with an existing Litmus user on the account (including all views: Summary, Builder, Checklist, Analytics), simply copy and share the URL that is generated in the address bar.
+To share the entire email with an existing Litmus user on the account (including all views: Summary, Builder, Previews & QA, Analytics), simply copy and share the URL that is generated in the address bar.
 Note that each tab view has a separate URL.

-Sharing individual Builder, Checklist, and Analytics views works exactly how it historically has.
+Sharing individual Builder, Previews & QA, and Analytics views works exactly how it historically has.

 - Builder: Click on the “Share” button within your Builder view.
 You’ll be able to create a public URL, email the project, or embed it.
 You can choose to share just the HTML, or the Email Previews, too.

-- Checklist: Click on the “Share Checklist” button within your Checklist view.
-You’ll be able to create a shareable public URL to the Checklist or download the content of your Checklist (which includes screenshot previews of the email).
-You can choose to share specific areas of the Checklist, or the entire thing.
+- Previews & QA: Click on the “Share” button within your Previews & QA view.
+You’ll be able to create a shareable public URL to the Previews & QA pre-send testing checklist or download the content of your test (which includes screenshot previews of the email).
+You can choose to share specific areas of the testing checklist, or the entire thing.